NeoMike84/LED_Show_BMP/README.md

     * NEO_KHZ800  800 KHz bitstream (e.g. High Density LED strip)

 ## Operating modes
-There is to operating mode controlled by a switch on the breadboard
+There is two operating mode controlled by a switch on the breadboard

 By default, the code enters display mode
 To enter FTP Mode, the mode button has to be held while the module is reset